nuhmanpk/PyPlateX/README.md

 - [x] Format output
 - [x] Integrate Cv2filters
 - [x] Change Cofidence to a round number
+- [x] Add a ocr Model
+- [x] Release a Initial Version
 - [ ] Add a option to accept image as Tensor / numpy array
-- [x] Add a ocr Model
 - [ ] Add auto filters tag
-- [ ] Add More custom filters
 <!-- [ ] -->

-### NOTE
-Still cooking in the kitchen—don’t worry, we’ll let you know when it’s done and ready to serve! 🍳
+**This is a pre-release version; there might be some bugs.
+If you encounter any issues or performance-related problems, please report them [here](https://github.com/nuhmanpk/pyplatex/issues).
+If you'd like to contribute to this project, you can create a pull request [here](https://github.com/nuhmanpk/pyplatex/pulls).**

+**Warning: Use this pre-release with caution as it may still have unresolved issues.**

 Happy Coding 🚀 ...